Read our fact sheet on annual leave

 - be signed by both the employer and the employee

 - signed by the employee’s parent or guardian if the employee is under 18 years of age

 - say how much annual leave is being taken in advance

 - say the date the leave will start.

 The employer must keep the agreement with the employee’s records.

 If an employee takes leave in advance and their employment ends before they've accumulated it all back, some awards and agreements allow the employer to deduct the amount still owing from their final pay.
 For employees under 18 years of age, a parent or guardian must also agree in writing to the deduction.

-For employees covered by awards or registered agreements, an employer can only direct them to take annual leave, but only when an award or registered agreement allows it and the requirement is reasonable.
+For employees covered by awards or registered agreements, an employer can only direct them to take annual leave if the award or registered agreement allows it and the requirement is reasonable.

 A requirement to take annual leave may be reasonable if, for example: